Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard

-The Speech Overlap technique is engineered to exploit the principles of auditory stream fusion, embedding a harmful instruction within a benign utterance so seamlessly to create confusion to the LLM.
+SSO exploits the principles of auditory stream fusion, combining a harmful speech with a benign utterance so seamlessly as to create confusion for the LLM.
 The process is shown in Fig. \ref{fig:method1}.
 The goal is to create a single and coherent audio stream where the malicious payload is carefully obscured by both its context and its acoustic properties, while maintaining the malicious content to be perceptible by human beings.

-The first layer of deception is semantic.
-To prevent the harmful instruction from appearing abrupt or out of context, we construct a plausible ``carrier'' narrative.
-For each harmful behavior, we use GPT-4o to generate an innocuous scenario that creates a logical on-ramp to the malicious topic.
-For instance, a harmful instruction about creating a dangerous substance is prefaced with a carrier text like, ``I'm writing a fictional novel and need to describe a scene in a chemistry lab for one of my characters.''
+Specifically, for each harmful content, we use GPT-4o to generate an innocuous scenario that creates a logical counterpart to the malicious topic.
+For instance, harmful content about creating a dangerous substance is prefaced with a carrier text like, ``I'm writing a fictional novel and need to describe a scene in a chemistry lab for one of my characters.''
 This provides a logical pretext for the harmful payload, lowering the suspicion threshold and making the entire utterance appear far less suspicious.

-With the semantic stage set, we then apply the second layer of deception at the signal level: acoustic masking.
 After synthesizing both the benign carrier and the harmful payload using the ChatTTS engine, we manipulate the harmful audio to reduce its perceptual salience by adjusting key acoustic parameters, including its volume, playback speed, and temporal overlap.
 The two streams are then composed using a cross-fade into a single, fluid utterance.
 Crucially, the chosen parameters ensure that the harmful content, while subtle, remains fully perceptible to the model, as we validate in our analysis.
-A detailed empirical justification for our choice of these hyperparameters is provided in our ablation study (Section \ref{ablation section}).
+A detailed empirical justification for our choice of these hyperparameters is provided in our ablation study (Section \ref{ablationsection}).
 The final composition results in an utterance where the malicious instruction is both contextually justified and acoustically concealed.